 - They can let the home go and allow the servicer to sell it.

-If you’re interested in a cash-out refinance, you can get started online or call (888) 728-4702.
+While we don’t offer reverse mortgages, a cash-out refinance could be the right option for you.
+If you’re interested in getting started, you can start an application online today or call (888) 728-4702.
 One of our Home Loan Experts will be happy to go over your options.

 *The homeowner is still responsible for maintenance, taxes and insurance.